fahygao/Scraper_documentation/README.md

     #e.g.
     content = driver.find_element("xpath",'THE_RIGHT_XPATH')
     ```
-2. Image: we cannot cope and select the content and the news stores as a image on the website.
+2. Image: cannot be copied or be selected the content and the news stores as a image on the website.

     Method: Selenium (webdriver, screenshot), PIL (image), pytesseract (read texts from images), optional: BeautifulSoup